sebastianconcept/tpe/README.md

 1. Input doesn't have headers.
 Valid input is just data without using the first row for headers.
 2. Valid fields are `type, client, tx, amount` in that order as per specs.
-3. Not considering previous historical state.
-When instantiating an account for a client, I assumed all quantities were at 0 and the account not locked.
-To improve this, it would be necessary to access the database where this history is stored and reimplement the function `get_account_for(client_id: OID)`.
+3. Not considering previous historical state for the accounts.
+When instantiating an account for a client, I'm assuming all quantities are at 0 and the account is not locked.
+To improve this, it would be necessary to access the database where this history is stored and reimplement the function `get_account_for(client_id: OID)` accordingly.
-4. Withdrawals cannot be processed on locked accounts.
+4. Nor withdrawals nor deposits can be processed for locked accounts.
-5. No operation or transaction will be processed in locked accounts.
+5. No operation or transaction will be processed for locked accounts.
 6. Accounts with insufficient available funds will fail to process raising a `TransactionProcessingError::InsufficientFunds`.

 ## Questions

 1. What happens if the processing engine receives input to dispute a value greater than what's available? or total?
+Can that happen?
+- R: In the current design, a dispute will be processed when the account has sufficient available funds.
+When it doesn't, the system produces an `Err(TransactionProcessingError::InsufficientFunds)`, that said, it will never happen because values can *only* be held, for disputes when funds are available.
 2. What happens when a `Transaction` is disputed 2 times? or more than twice.
 - R: Depends, if the dispute is pending, then the second dispute gets ignored.
 If there are disputes and resolutions in sequence these will be processed normally.
 If a pending dispute gets a chargeback, the account will stay locked and the engine will ignore input that aims at it.
 3. What happens when a `Transaction` dispute is resolved 2 times? or more than twice.